In the realm of aesthetic and regenerative medicine, a potentially revolutionary new approach is gaining traction: exosome therapy.

 Exosomes in hair restoration

 Exosomes offer potential benefits in promoting hair follicle health and stimulating hair growth.
 They induce hair follicle regeneration by promoting the proliferation of dermal papilla cells and downregulating related hair follicle inhibitory signalling proteins.
-This process promotes hair follicle stem cell proliferation, hair follicle regeneration and hair follicle formation, transitioning the telogen phase to the growth phase4,5.
-Exosomes derived from various source cell types, including dermal papilla, have been found to significantly induce and prolong the anagen phase, resulting in hair growth5.
+This process promotes hair follicle stem cell proliferation, hair follicle regeneration and hair follicle formation, transitioning the telogen phase to the growth phase.
+Exosomes derived from various source cell types, including dermal papilla, have been found to significantly induce and prolong the anagen phase, resulting in hair growth.

 How to use exosomes in the aesthetic clinic